Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-profile.md

 {% hint style="tip" %}

-The initial concentration value will be effecitively calculated when the expression profile is linked to an individual e.g. when individual specific parameters such as volumes, hematocrit etc... are defined
+The initial concentration value will be effectively calculated when the expression profile is linked to an individual e.g. when individual specific parameters such as volumes, hematocrit etc... are defined

 {% endhint %}